6 MINUTE READ

 If a candidate is unsuccessful, they’ll want to know why.
 If you take the time to clearly outline why you didn’t hire them, candidate will likely be impressed that you’ve taken the time to give them a fair and honest appraisal.
 This will dramatically reduce the potential of your organisation developing a bad reputation in technical circles.

 In case you were in any doubt, look at the results of this survey conducted by Measureology.
 Over 600 candidates were asked whether they would recommend an employer’s application process if they were given interview feedback within a range of feedback times:

 Hiring managers who don’t provide feedback within 7 days are on the edge of inflicting negative employer brand damage.
 Never providing feedback has serious repercussions as it effectively poisons the candidate pool.

-So seeing how important it is, how should you give interview feedback to unsuccessful candidates?
+So seeing how important getting feedback is, how should you respond unsuccessful candidates?

 Human memory is unreliable at the best of times.
 That’s why if you’re going to be serious about giving useful interview feedback to unsuccessful candidates, it’s essential you keep your notes from the interview itself.

 How useful those notes are depends a lot on your interview style.
 If you run unstructured conversational interviews that lack a clear sense of direction, your notes probably won’t be very helpful.
 There’s clear evidence that hiring managers make better hiring decisions when interviews are structured (i.e. all candidates face the same set of predetermined questions).